Capital punishment in the United Kingdom: 20th century

 In 1908, the Children Act 1908 banned the execution of juveniles under the age of 16.
 In 1922 a new offence of infanticide was introduced to replace the charge of murder for mothers killing their children in the first year of life.
 In 1930 a parliamentary select committee recommended that capital punishment be suspended for a trial period of five years, but no action was taken.
 From 1931 pregnant women could no longer be hanged (following the birth of their child) although in practice since the 18th century their sentences had always been commuted.

 In 1933 the minimum age for capital punishment was raised to 18 under the Children and Young Persons Act 1933.
 The last known execution by the civilian courts of a person under 18 was that of Charles Dobell, 17, hanged at Maidstone together with his accomplice William Gower, 18, in January 1889.
 Harold Wilkins, at 16 years old, was the last juvenile sentenced to the death penalty in the United Kingdom, in 1932 for a sexually related murder, but he was reprieved due to age.

 In 1938 the issue of the abolition of capital punishment was brought before parliament.
 A clause within the Criminal Justice Bill called for an experimental five-year suspension of the death penalty.
 When war broke out in 1939 the bill was postponed.
-It was revived after the war in 1948 and to much surprise was adopted by a majority in the House of Commons (245 to 222).
+It was revived after the war in 1948 and was adopted by a majority in the House of Commons (245 to 222).
 In the House of Lords the abolition clause was defeated but the remainder of the bill was passed as the Criminal Justice Act 1948.
 Popular support for abolition was absent and the government decided that it would be inappropriate for it to assert its supremacy by invoking the Parliament Act 1911 over such an unpopular issue.